 QGel manufactures synthetic and tuneable 3D cell-based assays capable of culturing any cell type, from cell lines to freshly isolated patient tissue.
 This is possible due to the unique ability to tune key biological, biophysical and biochemical parameters of its synthetic hydrogel network to create cell-specific ECMs.
 Because QGel formulations are synthetically defined, they can be manufactured on a large scale without any batch-to-batch variation and used with existing high throughput robotics for large drug screens.
 QGel assays can even be used in clinical development for patient stratification as well as for clinical decision making.Using QGel for HTS drug screening

 QGel ECM formulations are designed to follow you through the entire drug discovery process.
-Once a synthetic ECM has been identified for a cell type and key physiological feature expression, this formulation can be used in research applications from from target identification to clinical development.
+Once a synthetic ECM has been identified for a cell type and key physiological feature expression, this formulation can be used in research applications from target identification to clinical development.
 Packaging formats support exploratory studies on the bench as well as high throughput screening campaigns using existing automation equipment.

 TARGET ID & VALIDATION